Art & Design

 Year 9

-Project 1 – September – February: Students will explore the theme of ‘environmental issues’.
+Students will explore the theme of ‘the self.
 Students will be introduced to the four assessment objectives in Art and Design and complete a full project that explores each of them.
-During this project students will explore key skill areas – drawing, textiles and sculpture.
-The project will be a cross curricula project with science and the Eco team and students will explore ideas about waste reduction, plastic usage and recycling.
-Students will begin to explore large scale collaborative pieces of work and outdoor installation work.
-They will investigate a range of artist work to explore the theme including Andy Goldworthy, Dave Chilhuly, Surfrider Foundation and Liina Klauss.
+During this project students will explore key skill areas in greater depth – drawing, textiles and sculpture.
+Students will begin to explore working on a larger scale.
+They will investigate a range of artist work and use these to inform their own work.
 Students will also understand about the historical and contextual issues behind each artist.
 Students will then be asked to respond to the brief by creating a final piece.

 Key Stage Four

 Art and Design at Sexey’s is a popular option.
-Students follow the revised Edexcel unendorsed two year course (with the new grading scheme of 9-1), which is concerned with the exploration of ideas and materials.
+Students follow the revised AQA Fine Art two year course (with a grading scheme of 9-1), which is concerned with the exploration of ideas and materials.
 The course offers students the means to develop knowledge, skills and understanding learnt at Key Stage 3, whilst laying the foundations for post-16 students.
 Students continue to work with the four assessment objectives.

 The exam unit is undertaken at the end of Year 11 and is a project set by the examination board taking the form of a broad theme such as ‘Journeys ’or ‘Surfaces’.
 The externally set paper will also contain some suggestions for possible starting points, direction and areas of study.
 Students will have twelve weeks in which to prepare for the timed test.
 During this period students should explore the theme by looking at a range of starting points, recording all research, development and experimentation in a sketch book which focuses on their chosen specialism.
 At the end of this preparatory period students will sit a ten hour timed examination to create a final piece.